National Park Service

 Determining Factors: Climbing activities are inconsistent with established visitor uses including photography and enjoyment of the natural environment.
 A closure is also required to protect fragile plant communities from damage.

 All lakes and ponds are closed to gas powered motors.
+Electric motors are permitted.

-Remote Control Devices:
+Remote Control Devices and Rocketry:

 Determining Factors: Due to possible risk of injury to other visitors, noise concerns, and the disruption of the natural scenic landscape and view.